GabeScott/standard-works-vault/General Conference/2008 October - Come What May, and Love It.md

 # Come What May, and Love It

-*By Joseph B. Wirthlin - Of the Quorum of the Twelve Apostles*
+By Elder Joseph B. Wirthlin - *Of the Quorum of the Twelve Apostles*

 *Given in the October session of the 2008 General Conference*

+>*The way we react to adversity can be a major factor in how happy and successful we can be in life.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2008/10/come-what-may-and-love-it?lang=eng)